omgswap/omgswap-v2-site/src/pages/docs/v1/01-frontend-integration/04-custom-linking.md

 ---

 <Info>
-Uniswap V1, while still fully functional, is no longer under active development.
+OMGSwap V1, while still fully functional, is no longer under active development.
 Looking for <Link to='/docs/v2/'>V2 documentation</Link>?
 </Info>

 # Query Parameters

-The Uniswap front-end supports URL query parameters to allow for custom linking to the Uniswap exchange.
-Users and developers can use these query parameters to link to the Uniswap exchange with custom prefilled settings.
+The OMGSwap front-end supports URL query parameters to allow for custom linking to the OMGSwap exchange.
+Users and developers can use these query parameters to link to the OMGSwap exchange with custom prefilled settings.

 Each Page has specific available URL parameters that can be set.
 Global parameters can be used on all pages.